aws-samples/aws-resource-counter/README.md

 > **ATTENTION**
 > When you remove CloudFormation stack, it will NOT remove CloudWatch metrics created by this solution.
-> If you want to remove it, you need to do wait until CloudWatch metrics retention policy time.
+> If you want to remove it, you need to wait until CloudWatch metrics retention policy time.

 ## Lambda function customization